 - Agreement: any agreements that are reached are reality tested for practicality and application in the real world and documented where appropriate.

 - During any time we can have private sessions if you require, to confidentially discuss any items holding you back from freely agreeing.

-Shane McClure is available to assist you with his mediation services all across Australia.
+Shane McClure is available to assist you with his mediation services all across Melbourne, Victoria, and Australia.
 Shane offers flexible and convenient options and utilises telephone and video-conferences where possible.
 Click here to contact us and make an enquiry.
 Shane McClure has the experience, understanding and compassion to help you.